telerik/kendo-ui-core/docs-aspnet-mvc/helpers/editor/import-export.md

 ## Changing Import and Export Settings

 The **Document Processing Library** provides settings for the import and export.
-This enables you to fine-tune how content is handled for the supported document types.
+This enables you to fine-tune the way the content is handled in the supported document types.

-In the following example you can see how you can use [HtmlImportSettings](http://docs.telerik.com/devtools/document-processing/libraries/radwordsprocessing/formats-and-conversion/html/settings) in order to process HTML images before being exported to `RadFlowDocument`.
+The example below demonstrates how to use [`HtmlImportSettings`](http://docs.telerik.com/devtools/document-processing/libraries/radwordsprocessing/formats-and-conversion/html/settings) so you can process HTML images before they are exported to `RadFlowDocument`.

 ###### Example